Creed-Petitt/cloud-chat-backend/README.md

-# AI Services Backend

-This project is a cloud-native Spring Boot backend designed to provide a unified API for interacting with multiple large language models (LLMs).
-It acts as a gateway to services like OpenAI, Anthropic's Claude, and Google's Gemini, while also managing user authentication, conversation history, and rate limiting.

-The application is built for seamless deployment to Google Cloud Run, leveraging a CI/CD pipeline with GitHub Actions for automated builds and deployments.
+# Cloud-Native LLM Gateway (Backend)

+This repository contains the cloud-native Spring Boot backend for AetheriusAI, a multimodal chat application.
+The service functions as a secure and scalable gateway, providing a unified RESTful API to orchestrate interactions between clients and multiple LLM providers (OpenAI, Anthropic Claude, Google Gemini).
+It is configured for serverless deployment on Google Cloud Run and features a complete CI/CD pipeline for automated, zero-downtime deployments.

 ## Key Features

-- **Multi-Provider AI Integration**: Dynamically switch between OpenAI, Claude, and Gemini models through a single, unified API endpoint.
+- **LLM Provider Abstraction**: Dynamically switch between OpenAI, Claude, and Gemini models through a single, unified API endpoint.
-- **Persistent Conversation History**: Saves user conversations and messages in a PostgreSQL database, allowing for stateful interactions.
+- **Stateful Conversation Persistence**: Saves user conversations and messages in a PostgreSQL database, allowing for stateful interactions.
-- **Secure User Authentication**: Integrates with Firebase for robust, token-based user authentication and authorization using Spring Security.
+- **JWT-Based Security with Firebase**: Integrates with Firebase for robust, token-based user authentication and authorization using Spring Security.
 - **Rate Limiting**: Protects the API from abuse with configurable rate limits:
   - **Authenticated users**: 20 messages and 3 images per account
   - **Anonymous users**: 10 messages per IP address (no image generation)
-- **Cloud-Native Architecture**: Designed for serverless deployment on Google Cloud Run, using Cloud SQL for the database and Artifact Registry for container storage.
+- **Serverless Cloud-Native Architecture**: Designed for serverless deployment on Google Cloud Run, using Cloud SQL for the database and Artifact Registry for container storage.
 - **Automated CI/CD**: A complete GitHub Actions workflow automates testing, building, and deploying the application on every push to the `master` branch.

 ## Architecture Overview

-The application follows a standard layered architecture common in Spring Boot applications:
+The application follows a decoupled, layered architecture to ensure separation of concerns and maintainability.

 1.  **Controllers**: The `ChatController` and `ImageController` expose the public REST API endpoints.
 They handle incoming HTTP requests, validate them, and pass them to the service layer.
 2.  **Security**: A `FirebaseFilter` intercepts incoming requests to validate the Firebase JWT token present in the `Authorization` header. `SecurityConfig` defines the security rules for the application.